Sustainable Energy and Environment (MSc)

-This programme aims to offer knowledge and expertise in relation to sustainable energy and the environmental impact of energy systems.
-In several areas of the field there is predicted to be an employment shortage developing, and hence a demand for graduates from this type of course.
+The course offers knowledge and expertise in relation to sustainable energy and the environmental impact of energy systems.
+In several areas of the field there is a predicted employment shortage developing, and hence there is a demand for graduates from this type of course.

 Previous experience has shown that Master's graduates in the field of energy gain employment in large energy-focussed companies, the public sector (Energy agencies, Carbon Trust, etc.), research and development, or set up their own companies.
 About a third gain PhDs along their career paths.

 This multi-disciplinary programme considers both alternative energy sources and the effective management of traditional fuels and energy systems, integrating this study with environmental/waste issues.